-David J. Brillhart, P.E., Assistant Commissioner of the Department.
-The Assistant Commissioner serves as Chief Engineer for the Department.
+David J. Brillhart, P.E., Assistant Commissioner of the Department of Transportation.
+The Assistant Commissioner serves as Chief Engineer for the Department of Transportation.
 Mr. Brillhart graduated from the University of New Hampshire with a B.S. degree in Civil Engineering (1978).
-He has been employed by the Department since 1978 and performed various functions in the Bureaus of Bridge Design and Highway Design.
-He served as Assistant Director of Project Development and was appointed as Director in 2002.
+He has been employed by the Department of Transportation since 1978 and performed various functions in the Bureaus of Bridge Design and Highway Design.
+He served as Assistant Director of Project Development and was appointed to Director in 2002.
 He was appointed Assistant Commissioner in 2004.

-Michael P. Pillsbury, P.E., is the Deputy Commissioner for the Department.
+Michael P. Pillsbury, P.E., Deputy Commissioner for the Department of Transportation.
 Mr. Pillsbury has over 30 years of experience in the field of construction and engineering management.
-He is responsible for the strategic planning and development of financial, administrative and human capital programs, policy development and is the Department's liaison with the Department of Information Technology.
-Pillsbury is a graduate of the University of New Hampshire with a Bachelors Degree in Civil Engineering and is a licensed professional engineer in New Hampshire.
+He is responsible for strategic planning and development of financial, administrative and human capital programs, policy development and is the Department's liaison with the Department of Information Technology.
+Mr. Pillsbury is a graduate of the University of New Hampshire with a B.S. degree in Civil Engineering and is a licensed professional engineer in New Hampshire.

-William J. Cass, P.E., Director of Project Development for the Department.
-This Division is responsible for the planning, design, and construction of highway and bridge projects, including the Ten Year Plan.
+William J. Cass, P.E., Director of Project Development, Department of Transportation.
+This Division is responsible for the planning, design, and construction of highway and bridge projects, including the Turnpike System Capital Improvement Program.
 Mr. Cass was appointed to his current position in 2007.
-Prior to that he served as the Assistant Director of Project Development for 3 years.
-He is Project Director, formerly Project Manager, for the I-93 Project, and has been involved with the I-93 Project throughout its development.
-He has 23 years of experience in various design and management capacities for the Department.
-He has a B.S. in Civil Engineering degree from the University of New Hampshire (1985).
+Prior to that he served as the Assistant Director of Project Development for three years.
+He is Project Director, formerly Project Manager, for the I-93 reconstruction and widening project from Salem to Manchester, and has been involved with the project throughout its development.
+He has 25 years of experience in various design and management capacities for the Department of Transportation.
+He has a B.S. degree in Civil Engineering from the University of New Hampshire (1985).